-FCC EMC Statement
+FCC Statement

-- The device complies with Part 15 of FCC rules.
-Operation is subject to the following two conditions: - (1) This device may not cause harmful interference, and - (2) This device must accept any interference received, including interference that may cause undesired operation. - Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the device. - This product has been tested and complies with the specifications for a Class B digital device, pursuant to Part 15 of the FCC Rules.
+- The device complies with Part 15 of the FCC Rules.
+Operation is subject to the following two conditions: - (1) This device may not cause harmful interference, and - (2) This device must accept any interference received, including interference that may cause undesired operation. - Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the device. - This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 This device generates, uses, and can radiate radio frequency energy and, if not installed and used according to the instructions, may cause harmful interference to radio communications.
-However, there is no guarantee that interference will not occur in a particular installation. - If this device does cause harmful interference to radio or television reception, which is found by turning the device off and on, the user is encouraged to try to correct the interference by one or more of the following measures: - Reorient or relocate the receiving antenna - Increase the separation between the devices - Connect the equipment to an outlet other than the receiver's - Consult a dealer or an experienced radio/TV technician for assistance
+However, there is no guarantee that interference will not occur in a particular installation. - If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures: - Reorient or relocate the receiving antenna - Increase the separation between the equipment and receiver - Connect the equipment into an outlet on a circuit different from that to which the receiver is connected - Consult a dealer or an experienced radio/TV technician for assistance